What are these tiny Black, Brown or Grey bugs near my Windows and Windowsills?

 Fortunately for us, carpet mites have no desire to bite humans.
 They fit in with the scavengers, which means that these pests mostly enjoy feasting on dead animal products.

-The most common tiny brown insect you will find on your window sill is the Clover Mite, which is a close relative of ticks and spiders.
+The most common tiny brown or red insect you will find on your window sill is the Clover Mite, which is a close relative of ticks and spiders.

 They are considered a true mite, and not the common insect.

 Thankfully, they are no threat to humans and they’re not capable of passing on any diseases.